sdabhi23/bsedata/docs/usage.rst

     #               'scripFlag': 'SPBINCIT'}],
     #  'updatedOn': '13 Jun 2019'}

-Updating list of scrip codes
+Updating the list of scrip codes
 ----------------------------

-Downloads a fresh list of scrip codes from publicly available Quandl data and resfreshes the library cache.
+Downloads a fresh list of scrip codes from publicly available Quandl data and refreshes the library cache.

 .. code-block:: Python